svermeulen/vim-easyclip/README.md

 ### What about the default s and m keys?!? ###

 One implication of the default Easyclip mapping is that we shadow two of vim's defaults: `s` (substitute character) and `m` (set mark).
-Both keys just happen to be perfect mnemonic's for EasyClip (`s` for substitute and `m` for move text) and (in the author's humble opinion) both keys also happen to be among the easier keys to remap.
-They are both useful however so will require alternatives:
+Both keys just happen to be perfect mnemonic's for EasyClip (`s` for substitute and `m` for move text) and they are among the easier keys to remap.
+However, they are both useful so will require alternatives:

 `s` can be substituted for `cl` and `S` can be substituted for `cc`